deltatraced/delta-trace/lan/entries/2025/001 Sept 8 Obsidian note process change.md

 ## Issues
 ```

-This follows the same heading procedure detailed in [[001 Note heading categories and method]] and [[Note Headings]], except they are just for indexing.
+This follows the same heading procedure detailed in [[001 Note heading categories and method]] and `(now deleted) Note Headings`, except they are just for indexing.

 This will allow us to decouple from the folder structure and navigate through the note content itself.
 We will also know by the note content that it is a big context by seeing whether it contains an Index heading.

 In addition, we used to add `### Pend` to entries currently pending, and similar status segregation headings within one big file.
-These categories can instead be put as level-3 headings inside `Index/Category`.
+These categories can included as bolded status above the entry index link.

 Let's do an Index file example for `015 Do my math homework`: